KyleRego/anki_books/docs/deployment.md

 - Install the Apache web server on the machine and test that you can see the Apache test page by visiting the IP address.
   - At this time you might replace that `index.html` with something else since it may give away your server's operating system and Apache version.
 - Buy a domain name and get a digital certificate.
-  - If your IP address is dynamic, get an A+ Dynamic DNS record and use `ddclient` to update the DNS record's IP address as it changes.
+  - If your IP address is dynamic, get an A+ Dynamic DNS record.
+There are ways to update the DNS record if your IP address changes (this can happen when your gateway router restarts, for example).
 - Set up a port forwarding rule for port 443 (HTTPS) and possibly 80 as well (HTTP), and open these ports on the firewall with `ufw`.
 - Configure Apache.
   - Test that you can see the Apache test page by visiting your domain name over HTTPS.